-The weather will be going to play a major role especially at the places where you’re dependant upon the weather to proceed.
-The people residing in Chitkul re-locate themselves because of hard weather conditions & snow covers their door restricting them to stay inside.
+The weather will play a significant role, especially at the places where you’re dependant upon the weather, to proceed.
+The people residing in Chitkul re-locate themselves because of harsh weather conditions & snow covers their door, restricting them to stay inside.

 The people of Kalpa in Kinnaur call Chitkul Switzerland because of nature & the environment that inspires the majority of the tourists to visit here.

-The chances are very low that can you visit Chitkul in peak winters (Dec-Mar) because the roads will be completely blocked from the snow.
+The chances are low that you can visit Chitkul in peak winters (Dec-Mar) because the roads will be blocked from the snow.

 Things to pack

-Since, if you are planning somewhere around that April window the chances are that you’ll be facing cold weather conditions if not in the morning, then definitely by evening.
+If you are planning somewhere around that April.
+The chances are that you’ll be facing cold weather conditions, if not in the morning, then definitely by evening.

 At night the temperature would slip around -1 degrees.